Renegade Rocket: Plot

+Regular voice cast

 Production

 "Renegade Rocket" was filmed on Century 21's Stage 3 over two weeks beginning on 27 February 1967.
 The miniature model of the J-17 fighter was built with parts from an Airfix Dassault Mirage III model kit.

 The incidental music, performed by an ensemble of 12 instrumentalists, was recorded during a four-and-a-half-hour studio session held on 14 May 1967.
 Music for "Operation Time" was also recorded during this session.